jasminb/jsonapi-converter/README.md

  - `RelationshipMeta`
  - `RelationshipLinks`

- Here is an version of the `Book` class with relationship meta/links added:
+ Here is a version of the `Book` class with relationship meta/links added:

  ```java
 @Type("book")